Skip to main content

 Upload Symbol File

-At this point, you should be able to generate a test trace event and push it to the Memfault UI.
+At this point, you should be able to generate a test Trace Event and push it to the Memfault UI.
 You can confirm the issue has arrived successfully by navigating to the "Issues" page.
 Follow the link pointed to below and upload a symbol file.

 After this step, you will see the trace in the list of issues!